The extremely X-ray luminous radio-loud quasar CFHQS J142952+544717 at $z=6.18$ under Chandra high-angular resolution lens: Introduction

 \subsection{CFHQS J142952+544717}

 J1429 was first observed spectroscopically as part of the Canada-France High-$z$ Quasar Survey \citep[CFHQS,][]{Willott2005}.
 The quasar redshift is taken to be $z=6.1837 \pm 0.0015$ (hereafter, $z=6.18$), as determined from the CO (1-0) line emission \citep{Wang2011}.
 Its absolute magnitude ($M_{1450}=-25.85$) places the source at the bright end of the quasar luminosity function at $z\sim 6$ \citep{Willott2010}.
-The source was repeatedly observed in the optical band over more than a decade without displaying large amplitude variability.
+It is classified as a radio-loud quasar based on a reported radio loudness parameter $R=109\pm 9$ \citep[see][]{Banados2015}. \gal\ was repeatedly observed in the optical band over more than a decade without displaying large amplitude variability.
 Radio observations cover the 120 MHz to 32\,GHz band providing a good characterization of the radio spectrum, which is flat below 5\,GHz and steepens (up to $\alpha\sim 1.0$) at higher frequencies.
-The steep spectrum, lack of strong variability, and VLBI observations showing a compact ($< 100$\,pc) but marginally resolved morphology \citep{Frey2011}, make \gal\ a candidate young radio source.
+The steep spectrum, lack of strong variability, and VLBI observations showing a compact ($< 100$\,pc) but marginally resolved morphology \citep{Frey2011}, make \gal\ a candidate young radio source. \citet{Frey2011} imaged \gal\ with the European VLBI Network (EVN) at 1.6 and 5 GHz and noted a faint extension to the SE in the 1.6 GHz map only (see Table 1 therein).
+The extension is at a position angle PA$=138\deg$ (indicated in Figure \ref{fig:chandra}, bottom) and is offset from the putative radio core by 6.4 mas (36 pc, projected).
 The intrinsic compactness of the radio structure is also supported by the measured brightness temperature ($T_{\rm B}\simeq 10^9$\,K), which disfavours Doppler-boosted radio emission \citep{Frey2011}.

 Observations at 32\,GHz \citep{Wang2011} and 250\,GHz \citep{Omont2013} investigated the host galaxy properties unveiling vigorous star formation and possibly the presence of a companion galaxy at $\sim 7$\,kpc distance.
 These results found support in recent NOEMA observations of [CII] line emission and of the underlying continuum \citep{Khusanova2022}, which constrained the star-formation rate as SFR\,$=520-870$\,\ms\,yr$^{-1}$.
 The [CII] line properties can be explained with two merging galaxies or, alternatively, with an AGN-driven outflow.